 There is a new system in place where you register your details online.
 The website is initially in Spanish and can cause a security flag.
 For a breakdown in English about what you need to complete the form, reference this page.

 The form asks for your personal info, and then specific dates and reservations while you are in the Galapagos.
 Once entered, the system calculates how many days you have to spend based on the legal limits of 60 days per year for travelers.
 After completing the form, you will be given instructions for receiving and paying for your card at the airport.

 For people who are visiting the islands and staying in a private residence, or other places not referenced in the new laws, a personal invitation from a resident of the Galapagos is required.
 The invitation should include specific dates that coincide with the previously mentioned legal limits of 60 days.
 Here is an example of a sample letter in Spanish.
 (Courtesy of the Galapagos Conservancy.)

 Check with your travel agent (If you booked your Galapagos cruise with Happy Gringo, don’t worry we will answer all of your questions before your trip)to find out new developments in the implementation of this rule, as of now, it has not being set in place despite numerous talks from the government.

 While normally, round-trip tickets are purchased as a matter of course, the new law mandates that you have a ticket in advance, and the Transit Card online system references your flight dates with your reservations.

 These new changes to entry requirements for the Galapagos Islands in 2018 are additions to the laws in place governing the flow of visitors to the islands.
 You are required to have a valid passport for six months, will need to pay for the preregistered Transit Card at the airport on the mainland, and the $100 national park fee in cash upon arrival in the islands.

 There are also a series of control checks at both locations to prevent invasive species from entering the islands.
-Check out this post for more information about travelling to the Galapagos Islands.
+Check out this post for more information about traveling to the Galapagos Islands.